-Constructed by Joseph Hardey in 1839, it was the third house he had built on Peninsula Farm, a property originally granted to him in 1830.
+Constructed by Joseph Hardey in 1839, it was the third house he built on Peninsula Farm, a property originally granted to him in 1830.
 Over the years the house was added to, expanded outwards and upwards.
 At the same time, the farm became smaller and smaller.

 Peninsula Farm remained in the Hardey family until 1913.
-Joseph Hardey and his son Richard, who took over management of the property in the late 1860s, were highly influential in the religious, business and political activities of the colony.
+Joseph Hardey and his son Richard, who took over management of the property in the late 1860’s, were highly influential in the religious, business and political activities of the colony.
 Peninsula Farm, however, tells more than just their stories.
-It also tells of their wives and daughters, the women and servants who ran the house and the workers who ran the farm.
+It also tells the stories of their wives and daughters, the women and servants who ran the house and the workers who ran the farm.
 It tells of farming and how families and the young colony sustained themselves.

 FREE – National Trust Members and children under 5 years